-COIL Washington, D.C.
-20549 501 • EODM 10.0

-FORM 10-Q ------------------------------------- (d) of the Securities Exch nange Act of 1934 For the qua rterly period ended: Septemb per 30, 2020 ☐ Transition report pursuant to Section 13 or 15(d) of the Securities Exch ange Act of 1934 Сог nmission File Number: 1-3302 26 vault System e of registrant as specified in i Delaware (State or other jurisdiction of incorporation or organization) 1 Commvault Way 22-3447504 (I.R.S.
-Employer Identification No.) · Tinton Falls, New Jersey 07724 dress of principal executive offic (Zip Code) (732) 870-4000 trant's telephone number, including area c Securities a registered pursuant to Section 12(b) o of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock CVLT The NASDAQ Stock Market Preferred Stock Purchase Rights Indicate by check mark whether the registrant (1) has filed all reports required such period that the Registrant was required to file such reports), and (2) has be undicate by check mark whether the registrant has submitted electronically eveduring the preceding 12 months (or for such shorter period that registrant was a content of the preceding 12 months. een subject to such filing requirements by the subject to such filing required to be s for the past 90 days.
-Yes x No □ submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter Indicate by check mark whether the registrant is a large accelerated filer, an aco of "large accelerated filer", "accelerated filer", "smaller reporting company" an celerated filer, a non-accelerated filer, a a smaller reporting company or an emerging growth company.
-See definitio Large accelerated filer ☑ Accelerated filer Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has el accounting standards provided pursuant to Section 13 (a) of the Exchange Act ☐ Non-accelerated filer lected not to use the extended transition ☐ Smaller reporting company ☐ n period for complying with any new or revised financial ☐ Indicate by check mark whether the registrant is a shell company (as defined in n Rule 12b-2 of the Exchange Act).
-Yo res □ No x
+FORM 10-Q

+☑ Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the quarterly period ended: September 30, 2021

+□ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+Commission File Number: 1-33026

+Commvault Systems, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+22-3447504 (I.R.S.
+Employer Identification No.)

+1 Commvault Way

+Tinton Falls, New Jersey 07724 (Address of principal executive offices, including zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by the Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that registrant was required to submit such files.)
+Yes x No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definition of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in rule 12b-2 of the Exchange Act.
+(Check one):

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No x

-As of October 27, 2020, there were 47,130,331 shares of the registrant's common stock, \$0.01 par value, outstanding.
+As of October 25, 2021, there were 45,508,675 shares of the registrant's common stock, \$0.01 par value, outstanding.